"They’re trying to build a housing estate

 time to help give leaflets to the many people who visit the park

 who are unaware of the plans to build a housing estate on our popular

-Capacity turn-out for Public Meeting on 29th January 2018
+Capacity turn-out for the Public Meeting on 29th January

-Thank you everyone who filled All Hallows Church Hall to hear
+2018.
+Thank you everyone who filled All Hallows Church

-what can be done to stop the housing estate on Calderstones Park
+Hall to hear what can be done to stop the housing estate on Calderstones

-- we received a very positive response.
-There is no doubt that Calderstones
+Park - we received a very positive response.
+There is no doubt that

-be damaged irrevocably if these development plans are allowed to
+Green Wedge will be damaged irrevocably if these development plans

 The Save Harthill and Calderstones Park Campaign